 Walking down Broad Street in Newark, I was reminded of my first trip to Mexico.
 Walking the streets of Nogales, I was struck by the energy.
 People were scurrying in all directions and music blared from the store fronts in an effort to lure in the tourists.
 Newark does not have tourists, but it has that same sort of frenetic, pointless energy to it.
 The downtown is also festooned with garish retail signs advertising the sorts of things you normally associate with a ghetto.
-There’s a lot of money to be made off the poor in America.
+There is a lot of money to be made off of the poor in America.

 On my walk around downtown, I saw almost all blacks, but there were a few Asians and Hispanics.
 According to government statistics, 50% of the city is black and 36% is Hispanic, but they must be quartered elsewhere.
 I was the only member of the master race on the street, but no one seemed to notice.
-I’ve strolled through plenty of towns being the only white guy, so I probably have figured out how to make it look natural.
-I got some food at Haggar’s Halal Kitchen and no one seemed to think it odd that I was white.
+I have strolled through plenty of towns being the only white guy, so I probably have figured out how to make it look natural.
+I got some food at Haggar’s Halal Kitchen, and no one seemed to think it odd that I was white.

 The funny thing about retail commerce in the ghetto is that it is free of the inhibitions you see in the outer world, with regards to the habits of minorities.
 Walking around Newark, every other shop seemed to be a nail salon.
-Black women love having exotic nails, so it makes sense to have a lot of nail shops, with lots of over the top signage.
+Black women love having exotic nails, so it makes sense to have a lot of nail shops, with lots of over-the-top signage.
 They are usually next to a shop that braids hair.
 Black women love their weaves, as much as they love their nails.
 In the ghetto, no one pretends this is something other than true.

 Underneath a giant sign of Ras J. Baraka, the Mayor of Newark, is a store calling itself the Source of Knowledge.
 It must have started as an Afrocentric bookshop, but figured out why there are no bookstores in the ghetto.
 They added on African hair braiding and picture framing.
 Still, the shop is full of books, all of which are the blackety-black stuff you would associate with black nationalism.
 The shop fits in well with the 1970’s vibe you get walking around Newark.
 I was disappointed to learn that Big Mustafa was no longer around.